nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-binary/index.md

 The modulo operator, `%`, returns the _remainder_ of division, rather than the quotient.

-In this tutorial, you learn edhow to convert a decmial to binary using a Stack data structure with examples in JavaScript.
+In this tutorial, you learned how to convert a decmial to binary using a Stack data structure with examples in JavaScript.